sparkle-project/sparkle-project.github.io/documentation/customization/index.md

     // proceeds as usual.
 If the automated downloading is turned on, however,
     // this will invoke that behavior, and if an update is found, it will be
     // downloaded and prepped for installation.
+    //
+    // You do not need to call this.
+Sparkle calls it automatically according to
+    // the update schedule.
     - (void)checkForUpdatesInBackground;

     // This begins a "probing" check for updates which will not actually offer to